 Dates2016 - 2021

-- Location Greece
+- Location Greece, Greece

 In 2015, Lesbos became the centre of Europe’s largest population movement since the Second World War.
 However this isn’t an unprecedented event in this Greek island’s turbulent history.
 Since antiquity, waves of migration have followed one another on this piece of land at the crossroads of the worlds, a passage between East and West.
 Situated only 12 kilometers from the Turkish coast, the island still bears the traces of the Great Catastrophe of 1922.
 Following Greece’s defeat against the young Turkish Republic of Mustafa Kemal, more than a million Orthodox Greeks from Asia Minor were deported to the other shore, 45,000 of whom landed in Lesbos in the greatest deprivation.
 Almost a century later, it was their descendants who lended their assistance to modern-day refugees, to the extent that the island’s inhabitants were nominated for the Nobel Peace Prize.